 Flexible crampons feature in basic mountaineering as these crampons are flexible and can bend with your feet.
 They are ideal for walking on ice or snow.
 The crampons get correctly strapped on the climbing boots with the snug fit before the climbers head out on their expedition.

 There are three different types of crampons attachments systems, namely: a step in straps, and hybrid crampons.
 Among these, hybrid crampons are the best choice.
 Hybrid crampons combine with lightweight mountaineering boots whereas strap on crampons gets paired with more technical boots.
+Check Review & Price

 Mountaineering/ Climbing Boots

-Mountaineering or climbing boots are the backbone of any mountaineering expedition.
+Mountaineering or climbing boots are the backbones of any mountaineering expedition.
 They serve as the primary mode of transport and also protects you from external elements.
 A proper snug fit and boot is essential for a successful and pleasant experience in the mountains.

 The selection of the best climbing boot also depends on the warmth it provides.
 On freezing temperatures, there is nothing more important than protection from frostbite.
 There are various climbing boots available based on the technicality of the climb.